 This is the most common calendar structure for especially in the retail and manufacturing industries.
 In the 4–4–5 calendar, a particular year is divided into 4 quarters.
 With each quarter having thirteen weeks that are grouped into one 5-week month and the other two 4-week months.

-This information is quite important for the business owners, investors, creditors and government agencies.
-The time period assumption provides the stakeholders with reliable and with relevant financial information to make their reliable business decisions in a timely manner.
+This information is quite important for business owners, investors, creditors and government agencies.
+The time period assumption provides the stakeholders with reliable and relevant financial information to make their reliable business decisions in a timely manner.

 The choice of this accounting period depends on the business requirements and circumstances that might be complex to warrant other accounting periods.
 Hence, all businesses are allowed to define as many periods as they require as long as they meet the legal requirements.

 The corporation compiles and arranges its financial activity during the accounting period.
 At the end of the accounting period, the accounting cycle is used to compile financial statements.
 The accounting period is the length of time it takes for a business's accounting cycle to be completed.
 Because the accounting cycle captures all transactions across time and reports them in the form of financials, one accounting cycle equals one accounting period.
 The cycle starts with the financial books at the start of each financial period with reversing entries and ends with year-end closing entries at the end of that period.
 Businesses must prepare financial statements before the start of the next accounting period to complete this cycle.